Prakash9944/node-excersice/angular/angular-interview.md

    # Reactive Extensions for JavaScript), which is a library for reactive programming in JavaScript.
 Observables are used to handle asynchronous data streams and provide a way to represent and manipulate streams of data over time

-   # Observables in Angular are powerful tools for handling asynchronous data and managing
+   # Observable in Angular are powerful tools for handling asynchronous data and managing

    # Observable can emit multiple values over time.
 A Promise only resolves once

    # Observable are used to run asynchronously, and we get the return value multiple times.
 Promises are used to run asynchronously, and we get the return value only once.

    import { Observable } from 'rxjs';